 Log into Content Hub, navigate to your project, select the mailbox tab.

 From the new screen click Import Asset List (.edl) and navigate to your EDL, or simply drag and drop the asset list.
+For help formatting your EDL please refer to the guide found here.

 A configuration page comes up with the following options: